stacks-network/docs/_browser/blockstack_storage.md

 ## Fetch and display statuses

-Update `Profile.jsx` again.
+Update `Profile.js` again.

 1. Go back to the `render()` method.
 2. Locate the `<div className="new-status">` containing the text input and **Submit** button.
-3. Right after the matching closing `</div>` element in this section, add this block.
+3. Right before the matching closing `</div>` element in this section, add this block.

     ```javascript
     <div className="col-md-12 statuses">